Eric-xin/compartmentalization_of_cells/readme.md

 ## Contact

-For any questions or issues, please contact Eric Xin at [me@ericxin.eu](mailto:me@ericxin.eu).
+For any questions or issues, please contact me at [me@ericxin.eu](mailto:me@ericxin.eu).
 If there is any issue with the data or code, please open an issue in this repository.